sirena-depue/sirena-depue.github.io/_posts/2199-01-01-future-post.md

 ---

-Motivation:
+Overview:
 ======
 This project used the Spotify API to obtain song and pocast data, as well as the Genius API to obtain song lyrics.
-This project involved clustering songs based on their Spotify audio features using Gaussian Mixture Models (GMM).
+The first part involved clustering songs based on their Spotify audio features using gaussian mixture models (GMM).
 Despite the natural approach to cluster by genre, the distribution of genres within each cluster did not exhibit discernible patterns.
 To interpret the clusters, decision trees were employed, with attention given to managing the tree's depth to balance interpretability and accuracy.
 This project also aimed to create a curated blend of podcast episodes and songs based on shared themes and moods.
-The process involved encoding podcast descriptions using a pre-trained sentence transform model and converting song data into textual representations, encompassing key audio features and summarized lyrical content
+The process involved converting song data into textual representations, encompassing key audio features and summarized lyrical content, then encoding podcast and song descriptions using a pre-trained sentence-BERT model.

 The Data:
 ======